adelnoureddine/watts-up/readme.txt

-This version fork previous versions and add:
+This version forks previous versions and:
-1. Add function protytypes to util.h
+1. Adds function protytypes to util.h;
-2. Use CMake for compilation
+2. Uses CMake for compilation.

-Software tested with Watts Up .NET, and compiled using LLVM/Clang 3.5
+The program was tested with Watts Up .NET, and compiled using LLVM/Clang 3.5.

 (Adel)